1. Home

 These details vary by quiz, user, and number of attempts, making it impossible to include them in advance.
 This is where template variables shine.
 They let you insert placeholders (variables) into your quiz or survey result, email, or text tabs, which are replaced with specific values when the user completes it.

 For example, since you can’t know a user’s score before they take the quiz, you can add the variable %POINT_SCORE% to the results page template.
-Once the quiz is taken, the plugin automatically replaces it with the user’s total points
+Once the quiz is taken, the plugin automatically replaces it with the user’s total points.

 USING TEMPLATE VARIABLES